Elfiggo/brobdingnagian-detector-phpspec-extension/README.md

 1. Configurable limits
     * Look for configurable limit in spec file or set default if not set.
     * Configure Brob Exceptions to not throw if using list
-2. Number of Class Dependancies
+2. Number of Class dependencies
-    * Count number of dependancies
+    * Count number of dependencies
     * add configurable limit
 3. Count number of methods
     * Add configurable limits